What’s at Stake

-In a petition submitted to the North American Commission for Environmental Cooperation, Earthjustice and the Interamerican Association for Environmental Defense (AIDA), representing local and international environmental organizations, have charged the Mexican government with failing to enforce its own environmental laws in authorizing the construction of four “mega resorts” in the Gulf of California.
+But four “mega resorts” that were recently authorized by the Mexican government threaten this global gem.
+In a petition submitted to the North American Commission for Environmental Cooperation, Earthjustice and the Interamerican Association for Environmental Defense (AIDA), representing local and international environmental organizations, have charged the Mexican government with failing to enforce its own environmental laws.
 The Commission is an international body established under the North American Free Trade Agreement to promote cooperation among Canada, Mexico and the U.S. on environmental issues of continental concern.

 The petition highlights the four projects as examples of the Mexican Ministry of Environment and Natural Resources’ repeated failure to enforce environmental laws when approving large-scale tourist development projects in the Gulf of California.
 In particular, the government ignores laws requiring effective environmental impact assessment, protection of endangered species, and conservation of coastal ecosystems.
-The petitioners are requesting that the Commission investigate and develop a factual record to examine Mexico’s lack of enforcement of its environmental laws when authorizing these developments.
+The petitioners are requesting that the Commission investigate and develop a factual record to examine Mexico’s lack of enforcement of its environmental laws when authorizing these projects.
 Such a finding would pressure Mexico to comply with its own environmental safeguards.

 This month, I had the very good fortune to visit Costa Rica, home to some of greatest biodiversity in the world.
 In this tiny nation, plants and animals from temperate North America and from tropical South America mingle in habitats at different altitudes (including active volcanoes and rain forests at the beach)!
 I marveled at hundreds of leaping dolphins, huge rain forest trees with rich canopy life, miraculous birds, sloths and anteaters.